DynamoDS/RefineryPrimer/02-getting-started/02-01_anatomy-of-a-good-generative-design-process.md

 For the **Evaluation** phase:

 * What do you need to measure or analyse?
-Make sure you're not defining any metrics that measure the same thing, just in different ways.
 * How can these aspects be measured or quantified?
 Is there an existing methodology you can learn from?
+Is there an existing peice of work that you can reuse in this process?
-* Evaluation will drive the optimization process, so it contributes significantly to the overall process.
+* Evaluation will drive the optioneering and optimization process, so it contributes significantly to the overall process.
 As such, poorly defined evaluation criteria will result in less than stellar solutions.

 For the **Exploration** & **Evolution** phases: